-No. 6.
+No 6.
 Both sides of Ninety-first street, from First to Second avenue.

-No. 7.
-Commencing at the northeasterly corner of Webster avenue and One Hundred and Sixty-eighth street, thence running easterly along One Hundred and Sixty-eighth street to Boston avenue; thence northerly along Boston and Clinton avenues to Jefferson street; thence westerly along Jefferson street to Franklin avenue; thence northerly along Franklin avenue to One Hundred and Seventy-first street; thence westerly along One Hundred and Seventieth street; thence westerly along Anna place to Webster avenue; thence southerly along Franklin avenue to One Hundred and Seventieth street; thence westerly along Webster avenue to One Hundred and Sixty-eighth street, the place of beginning
+No 7.
+Commencing at the northeasterly corner of Webster avenue and One Hundred and Sixty-eighth street, thence running easterly along One Hundred and Sixty-eighth street to Boston avenue; thence northerly along Boston and Clinton avenues to Jefferson street; thence westerly along Franklin avenue; thence northerly along Franklin avenue to One Hundred and Seventy-first street; thence westerly along One Hundred and Seventy first street to Washington avenue; thence southerly along Washington avenue; thence southerly to Anna place; thence westerly along One Hundred and Seventieth street; thence westerly along Mebster avenue to One Hundred and Sixty-eighth street, the place of beginning